USEPA/AMET/docs/AMET_Users_Guide_v15.md

 and data).

 Example air quality and met analysis scripts are located in $AMETBASE/scripts/analysis/aqExample and $AMETBASE/scripts/analysis/metExample_wrf, respectively.
-Within each of these directories there are C-shell scripts and a subdirectory called **input_files** containing an input file with similar names as the scripts (e.g., run\_timeseries.csh and timeseries.input).
+Within each of these directories are C-shell wrapper scripts and a subdirectory called **input_files** containing a R configuration input file with similar names as the analysis scripts (e.g., run\_timeseries.csh and timeseries.input).
 These two files set up everything that is necessary to configure and run the underlying AMET analysis R script (located in
 $AMETBASE/R_analysis_code).
+In AMETv1.5+ the R configuration input file was split into an input and a static.input file (e.g., timeseries.input and timeseries.static.input).
+This was mostly done to simplify the configuration for a new AMET GUI, but also helps distinquish settings a user can modify with static settings fundamental to the main R script.
+Also new to AMETv1.5+ is a universal confguration input file (run_info_MET.R) that can be used for all scripts and the GUI.
+These changes are all backward compatible with older analysis scripts.
 The use of the C-shell interface allows users who are not very familiar with R to perform a set of predefined analyses with AMET.

 <a id="metExample"></a>
-7.1 metExample_wrf or metExample_mpas
+7.1 metExample_wrf, metExample_mcip or metExample_mpas
 ----------

 Use the following command to navigate to the met analysis example project directory: